lucswinkels/graduation-portfolio/README.md

 Content is maintained using [Sanity CMS](https://www.sanity.io/).

-A live demo is available [here](https://graduation.lucswinkels.com).
+A live demo is currently not available anymore.